juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 }
 ```

-The handle also allows you to work with the actual instance of the `UnityWebRequest` as well through its `WebRequest` property.
+The handle also allows you to work with the actual instance of the `UnityWebRequest` through its `WebRequest` property.
 This way you can check up on any download progress of resources, or see what kind of error happened exactly.

 ### Targeted Callbacks

-Another way to get notified is by registering your object to the messenger's callback mechanism.
-The advantage of using one of these callbacks over subscribing to events or using the message handle is that you can define methods that are interested when a particular type of response is received, as well as getting access directly to the full type-casted request and received response.
-This saves you time of trying to figure out what exactly came in.
+Another way to get notified is by registering your object to the messenger's _targeted callback_ mechanism.
+The advantage of using one of these callbacks over subscribing to events or using the message handle is that you can define methods that are interested only when a particular type of response is received, as well as getting direct access to the full type-casted request and received response.
+This saves you time trying to figure out what exactly came in.

-A method is marked as a callback by placing the `HttpResponseCallback` attribute over the method.
+A method is marked as a targeted callback by placing the `HttpResponseCallback` attribute over the method.
 It takes the type of a _response_, which defines for which responses it will be called.

 Finally, use the `RegisterCallback` method on the messenger to register your object for being interested in targeted callbacks.